 Enjoy an old-fashioned railroading experience as you journey on historic rail routes in vintage passenger cars from our 1874 train station in North Conway Village to either Conway or Bartlett and back again.
-We are open weekends only until May 5th, when limited daily excursions begin.

 Dining at the Railroad

 Relive the Golden Age of Railroading aboard one of our elegant Dining Cars: the Chocorua on the Valley Trains, or the Hattie Evans on the Notch Train.
 Enjoy a First-Class dining experience with friendly and attentive service in a unique restaurant where the views are constantly changing.
-Dining car service will resume on June 6th.

 Enjoy some of the most dramatic natural scenery in the East as you travel through spectacular Crawford Notch – past sheer bluffs, steep ravines, cascading brooks and streams, panoramic mountain vistas, across Frankenstein Trestle and Willey Brook Bridge – enroute to Crawford station.
-Notch Train service will resume on June 17th.

 In 1974, after several years of hard work with many dedicated volunteers, Dwight Smith and his partners reopened the beautiful 1874 Boston & Maine railroad station and surrounding property in the center of North Conway Village.
 Their goal was to preserve and share the New Hampshire railroading experience with future generations.
 The station that they so lovingly restored remains a village icon today.